BlueWitherer/ModDevBranding/include/README.md

 };
 ```

+> [!NOTE]
+> *With this method, your branding will **only** load and save once your mod is installed and loaded.
+To cover all of your mods with a base branding image before users decide to download your mods, head to **[moddev.cheeseworks.gay](https://moddev.cheeseworks.gay/)** to upload your universal mod developer branding.*

 Congrats!
-Your branding image will now load on your mod info popup if the user chooses to load the mod.
+Your branding image will now load on your mod info popup once the user chooses to use your mod.

-> [!NOTE]
-> *With this method, your branding will **only** load once your mod is installed and loaded.
-To cover all of your mods with a base branding image before users decide to download your mods, head to **[moddev.cheeseworks.gay](https://moddev.cheeseworks.gay/)** to access the dashboard to manage your universal mod developer branding.*

 *Happy modding!*